jeremytammik/WinTooltip/README.md

 Revit .NET C# add-in implementing a custom tooltip using UIView and ray casting.

-First implemented in October 2012 to demonstrate and use the new Revit 2013 API features including the View API and `UIView` class.
+First implemented in October 2012 to demonstrate and make use of the new Revit 2013 API features including the View API and `UIView` class.

-In Revit 2017, it displays Revit database element information a very rough custom tooltip like this:
+In Revit 2017, it displays Revit database element information in a very rough custom tooltip like this:

 ![WinTooltip custom tooltip in Revit](img/wintooltip_2017_single.png "WinTooltip custom tooltip in Revit")